-In the previous two installments of this story, I’ve tried to shine a light on our lesser-known presidents.
+In Part 1 and Part 2 of this story, I’ve tried to shine a light on our lesser-known presidents.
 When I visit middle and high school students, it saddens me to learn that many of them can only name a handful of our nation’s leaders.
 Other than Washington, Lincoln, and a few of our recent presidents, many Americans have no idea what Millard Fillmore, James Buchanan, and Rutherford B. Hayes contributed to U.S. history.
 Unfortunately, the answer is often, “not much.”

 President #25, William McKinley was in office at the turn of the 20th century.
 He annexed Hawaii, engineered a win in the Spanish-American War, and presided during a time of economic prosperity.
 Sadly, the pattern of a presidential assassination every twenty years continued when he was shot in New York in 1901.
 The nearest doctor was a gynecologist, and much like President Garfield twenty years earlier, he was probably a victim of poor medical treatment.
 He died eight days later.